bacadra/pulsar-tasklist-tools/README.md

 A set of tools to work with tasklist.
 A grammar has been provided by [language-tasklist](https://github.com/bacadra/atom-language-tasklist) package.

-Press `Ctrl-Enter` and toggle state of tasks or create it if doesn't exists.
+Press `Alt-Enter` and toggle state of tasks or create it if doesn't exists.

 ## Installation